Physical properties and the maximum compactness bound of a class of compact stars in $f(Q)$ gravity: Introduction

 Even though $f(Q)$ gravity is primarily motivated by cosmological observations, the theory has gained widespread attention in astrophysics in the recent past.
-In particular, such a modification provides a platform to study relativistic, highly compact stars.
-Assuming Buchdahl metric potential \cite{Buchdahl1959} for a strange star, Sokoliuk {\em et al.} \cite{Sokoliuk2022} analyzed the physical features of the star in both linear and non-linear forms of modified symmetric teleparallel gravity.
-Maurya {\em et al} \cite{Maurya2022} investigated the maximum mass limit of a compact anisotropic star composed of strange quark matter in $f(Q)$ gravity where $f(Q)$ is linear in $Q$.
-The investigation predicts higher mass compact stars consistent with recent GW 190814 event observations.
-Lin and Zhai \cite{Lin2022} analyzed the implications of $f(Q)$ gravity in the case of a spherically symmetric configuration.
+In particular, such a modification provides ample motivation to study its effects on relativistic, highly compact stellar models.
+Assuming the Buchdahl metric potential \cite{Buchdahl1959} for a strange star, Sokoliuk {\em et al} \cite{Sokoliuk2022} analyzed the physical features of a compact star in both linear and non-linear forms of modified symmetric teleparallel gravity.
+Under a linear $f(Q)$ regime, Maurya and collaborators \cite{Maurya2022,maurya1fq} explored several aspects of a compact star structure.
+In particular, they have analyzed the maximum permissible mass of an anisotropic strange quark star and showed that the theory permits heavier configurations consistent with the GW190814 observation \cite{Maurya2022}.
+They further analyzed anisotropic stellar models in $f(Q)$ gravity capable of reaching $2.08$–$2.67\,M_{\odot}$, potentially entering into the GW190814 predicted mass gap and observed that the associated radii should be larger than those obtained in GTR~\cite{maurya1fq}.
+They also investigated how the $f(Q)$ gravity parameter could influence on Korkina-Orlyanskii and Buchdahl models, demonstrating its impact on stability and mass-radius trends~\cite{mauryafq2} and presented an exact anisotropic compact star solution satisfying all physical criteria.
+The model was shown to be consistent with the $Her~X-1$ data, where certain parameter combinations was shown to lead to a marked enhancement in the mass distribution \cite{mauryafq3}.
+Errehymy \textit{et al}~\cite{errfq1} developed anisotropic compact star solutions in linear $f(Q)$ gravity and demonstrated that suitable parameter choices mimic polytropic or quark matter behavior, producing high mass stars consistent with GW190814/GW200210, with radii of $\sim 11-12~km$ and large moments of inertia.
+On the other hand, Bhar \textit{et al}~\cite{bharfq1} extended the linear $f(Q)$ gravity to dark energy supported compact stars.
+Their model yields larger and heavier stellar configurations with a predicted maximum mass of $2.57\,M_\odot$ consistent with the GW190814 event observation.
+Kumar \textit{et al}~\cite{kumarfq1} obtained a charged, isotropic compact star solution by incorporating the Buchdahl metric ansatz in $f(Q)$ gravity and showed that it could provide a viable description of realistic stars such as $Her~X-1$.
+Lin and Zhai \cite{Lin2022} analyzed the implications of $f(Q)$ gravity in the case of a spherically symmetric stellar configuration.
 In their paper, with $f(Q)=Q+\alpha Q^{2}$, for a polytropic star, they have shown that a negative modification $(\alpha < 0)$ could provide more stellar masses.
 In contrast, a positive value could reduce the amount of matter within the star.
 Making use of the Tolamn-Kuchowicz ansatz \cite{Tolman1968} for a hybrid star composed of strange quark matter together with baryonic matter, Bhar {\em et al} \cite{Bhar2023} analyzed the maximum mass-radius relationship in $f(Q)$ gravity.
-In a recent article, Araujo and Fortes \cite{Araujo2407} investigated the maximum mass limit of a compact star admitting a polytropic EOS in $f(Q)= Q + \xi Q^{2}$ gravity.
-The dynamical behaviour of compact sources has been studied by many investigators in $f(Q)$ gravity \cite{Mandal20222,Errehymy2022,Gul202401}.
+Araujo and Fortes \cite{Araujo2407} investigated the maximum mass limit of a compact star admitting a polytropic EOS in $f(Q)= Q + \xi Q^{2}$ gravity.
+Alwan {\em et al} \cite{Alwan2024} have studied neutron stars in covariant $f(Q)$ gravity.
+Making use of Karmarkar's condition together with an ansatz for the metric potential $g_{rr}$, Paul {\em et al} \cite{SatPaul2025} developed an anisotropic stellar model in $f(Q)$ gravity.
+A number of authors \cite{Mandal20222,Errehymy2022,Gul202401} have also studied the dynamical behaviour of compact stars.